 Maintaining a robust pipeline of talent is crucial to the Company's continued success and is a key aspect of succession planning efforts across the organization.
 The Company's leadership and human resources teams are responsible for attracting and retaining top talent by facilitating an environment where employees want to show up to work and do great things together.
 To achieve sustained high performance, Management invests in the development, safety and wellbeing of its employees.
+We measure training hours, turnover, time to hire, and diversity hiring to assess our progress in these areas.
 Additionally, the Company regularly evaluates its compensation and benefits package, including health and wellness benefits, paid-time off policies, monetary compensation and educational reimbursements, to ensure that the Company's total compensation and benefits packages are aligned with our business strategy, organizational culture, and diversity and inclusion philosophy while ensuring we remain competitive in the markets we serve while following local and statutory wage and benefits laws and guidelines.